 GR: What’s one of your favorite dishes Dennis has made?
 Or what is one dish you told him not to put it on the menu?

 Dennis: Turkey tails are pretty big.
 Chicken tail is one of my favorite parts of the chicken, and obviously a turkey’s is a lot bigger.
 If I were cooking a dinner party or Thanksgiving for my family, the tail is the part I usually would want to take a bite of.
 I expanded on that idea and made an adobo treatment.
 It’s a braised turkey tail with some different pickles and a super intense braising liquid that’s a mix of chicken skins, turkey, and other aromatics.
-He doesn’t even eat turkey but he likes turkey tail.
+David doesn’t even eat turkey, but he likes turkey tail.

 Dennis: That is not the ultimate goal.